dglunz/internbot/README.md

-#Intern bot
+#InternBot
-hire to increase your social media audience
+hire me to increase your social media audience